EthanLDot/LeeEthanOpenCV/README.md

   <li><strong>mouseclick3.py:</strong> displays the exact color of a pixel in a separate window when clicked on in an image</li>
   <li><strong>obj_detection_video.py:</strong> continuously displays parts of the webcam feed based on whether they meet the HSV value thresholds specified by the user with the trackbar</li>
   <li><strong>obj_tracking.py:</strong> displays parts of an image based on whether they meet the HSV value thresholds specified by the user with the trackbar</li>
+  <li><strong>pyramid.py:</strong> creates a basic image pyramid by increasing/decreasing the resolution of a single image.
+  <li><strong>pyramid2.py:</strong> creates a laplacian pyramid from a single image.
   <li><strong>smoothing_blurring.py:</strong> performs several smoothing/blurring/filtering operations on a single image and displays using matplotlib</li>
   <li><strong>threshold.py:</strong> performs basic thresholding operations on the same image</li>
   <li><strong>threshold2.py:</strong> performs basic thresholding operations on the same image and displays using matplotlib</li>